Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 I> From: [https://quoteinvestigator.com/2013/03/06/artists-steal/](https://quoteinvestigator.com/2013/03/06/artists-steal/)
 I> In the IT world there is another version: "Reinventing the wheel" but I prefer to add also "What is not understood is not possessed" of Johann Von Goethe to help you understand the philosophy.

-The seven stages of Grief is a way to express the various steps of a loss, anyway someone converted as [Seven stages of OpenNess](https://coiled.io/blog/stages-of-openness.html) that can saw as a way to understand how the Open Source process can change your view on doing and understand Open Source (read this link before this chapter if you want to see other opinions).
+The seven stages of Grief is a way to express the various steps of a loss, anyway someone converted as [Seven stages of OpenNess](https://coiled.io/blog/stages-of-openness.html) that can saw as a way to understand how the Open Source process can change your view on doing and understand FOSS (read this link before this chapter if you want to see other opinions).

 So Open Source != Free Software, this means that open source is a subset or a minimal definition of the goals of a project compared to Free Software.
 This happen for the *free* word because as we said open source means that the code is available but what you can do with that depends on the license that can be Free Software, or that you need to pay to access it as example.
 There are tons of pages that explain the difference between the various license and why but often they are very complicated, so [get ready on studying them](https://blog.graphqleditor.com/software-licensing-cheat-sheet/).
-Yes you need to study a bit because it easy to get a license conflict because [you like to code but you don't care of the legal part](https://arkadiuszkondas.com/dmca-php-ml-and-copyright-boundaries/).
+Yes, you need to study a bit because it easy to get a license conflict because [you like to code but you don't care of the legal part](https://arkadiuszkondas.com/dmca-php-ml-and-copyright-boundaries/).

 ## Do ut des

 *Do ut des* is a Latin expression that means *give and take* but we can openly localize as "something is given so that something may be received in return".
+In English often this can be understood as *giving back*, for me this is not enough to explain it the idea behind.
 When we need a software or a service the first step we do is to look it up on the net.
 Then we download/register, use/consume and then move on with our day.
 We are just consumers, and often we don't know the costs involved in developing such software/service.
 When using free web services or apps, many people don't ask "how can this service continue to move on if it's free?", but it's a question we should ask ourselves.